wagle1996/wagle1996.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
-permalink: /
+permalink: about/
 subtitle: <a href='#'>Graduate Student, Brown University</a>.
 Providence,RI.
 Email: wagle1996[at]gmail.com

 profile:
   align: right
-  image: prof_pic.jpg
+  image: assets/img/prof_pic.jpg
   image_circular: false # crops the image to make it circular
   address: >
     <p>Providence</p>